 If the research is sponsored or supported by an organization, please mention it.

 A concise and factual abstract is required (maximum length of 150 words).
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
-An abstract is often presented separate from the article, so it must be able to stand alone.
+An abstract is often presented separately from the article, so it must be able to stand alone.
 References should, therefore, be avoided, but if essential, they must be cited in full, without reference to the reference list.

 Immediately after the abstract, provide a maximum of 8 keywords, avoiding general and plural terms and multiple concepts (Please avoid- for example, 'and', 'of').